-Community colleges are now rising to the occasions, with a handful of schools offering homesteading programs to teach students how to live off the land once again.
+Community colleges are now rising to the occasion with a handful of schools offering homesteading programs to teach students how to live off the land once again.
 We will look at two colleges that are bringing homesteading back into vogue with classes in a variety of sustainable living subjects.

 According to a report at PR Newswire, A-B Tech is breaking into the homesteading trend that is leading people in search of self-sufficiency and sustainable living.
 The program offers a wide range of courses related to homesteading, including urban, rural and advanced topics.
 The courses are available at A-B Tech's campus in North Carolina and include topics like beekeeping, sewing, quilting, and canning.

 "The emerging generation is looking to break the current economic model," Shelley White, Interim Vice President of Workforce Development and Continuing Education, said in A-B Tech's press release.
 "People are choosing to make their own clothing rather than buy clothing from China and choosing to grow their own food or buy locally rather than purchase food trucked from California."

 Ashley English, who teaches a class on how to raise chickens in the backyard for A-B Tech, agrees.
 She adds in the press release, "It doesn't matter if you live in a condo with no yard to speak of, or if you live on 11 wooded acres as I do, there's something to be gained in learning to meet your food, shelter or other basic needs."